incmix-ui/incmix-ui/README.md

 > This is incredible work.
 Amazing job Segun! –
 > [Lee Robinson](https://twitter.com/leeerob/status/1169330130361159682)

-> Chakra UI is glorious!
+> Incmix UI is glorious!
 I love the consistent use of focus styling and the
 > subtle animation –
 > [Guillermo ▲](https://twitter.com/rauchg/status/1169632334389248000)

 ## Awards and Mentions

-We've been extremely humbled to receive awards and mentions from the community for all the innovation and reach Chakra UI brings to the JavaScript ecosystem.
+We've been extremely humbled to receive awards and mentions from the community for all the innovation and reach Incmix UI brings to the JavaScript ecosystem.

 <table>
   <tr valign="middle">